Wiznet-OpenHardware/RPi-w5500/Getting Start Ethernet Driver.md

 Here's a look at the file contents.
-The MAC address can also be set in the dts file.
+The MAC address can also be set in the **"w5500-overlay.dts"** file.

 - Target : SPI 0
 - Interrupt : BCM 25